ercanbeyen/movie-application/README.md

  - Cinema

 ### Requirements
 - Each movie must have title, language, genre, release year, rating.
 - Each director and actor must have name, surname, nationality and birth year.
 - Directors and actors may appear in multiple movies.

+### Additionals
+- If scheduling is enabled, then cron jobs work.
+- Statistical values can be observed for each entity and document.

 ### Tech Stack
 ---